genevieve/lnk-bosh-release/README.md

 (unless there are include/exclude rules specified) that can be consumed.

+Note: this requires a specific version of the release due to this related [issue](https://github.com/cloudfoundry/bosh-cli/issues/57).

 ### manifests/lnk-runtime-consumer.yml

 This is the consumer deployment compatible with the above